Beyoncé: 2022–present: Renaissance and Cowboy Carter

 On February 11, 2024, Beyoncé announced the second installment of her trilogy project and released its first two singles, "Texas Hold 'Em" and "16 Carriages".
-"Texas Hold 'Em" became her ninth solo number-one on the Billboard Hot 100 and her first on the Billboard Global 200.
+The former became her ninth number-one on the Billboard Hot 100 and her first on the Billboard Global 200.
 On March 12, 2024, she announced the album's title, Cowboy Carter, releasing it to universal acclaim on March 29.
-An Americana-inspired record, Cowboy Carter highlights the historically overlooked contributions of Black pioneers to country music.
+Infused with Americana musical styles, Cowboy Carter highlights the historically overlooked contributions of Black pioneers to country music.
 It debuted at number one on the Billboard 200, making Beyoncé the only female artist to debut her first eight studio albums at number one in the US, with 407,000 copies sold in its first week.
 The album's third single, "II Most Wanted", featuring Miley Cyrus, debuted at number six in the US.

 In July 2024, NBC released two promotional commercials featuring Beyoncé for their coverage of the 2024 Summer Olympics in Paris.

-Beyoncé returned as Nala in Mufasa: The Lion King (2024), a prequel to the 2019 remake.
+She returned as Nala in Mufasa: The Lion King (2024), a prequel to the 2019 remake.
 In December 2024, she headlined the first-ever NFL Christmas Gameday Halftime Show, debuting songs from Cowboy Carter.
 At the 67th Annual Grammy Awards in 2025, she became the first Black artist in 50 years to win in the country categories, and the first Black artist to win Best Country Album.
-She also won Album of the Year, the first Black woman to do so in 25 years.
+She also won Album of the Year, the first Black woman to do so in 26 years.
 That year, Beyoncé embarked on the Cowboy Carter Tour across the US and Europe, which went on to become the highest-grossing country tour of all time.

+After her longest musical hiatus to date, Beyoncé surprise-released "Morning Dew (Donk)" in July 2026.
+The song was the lead single to the twentieth-anniversary edition of her second studio album, B'Day (2006), which was released on September 4, 2026, and contained unreleased tracks.